BLSHEE22/four-part-composer/README.md

 Features in development:
 - Support for sixteenth notes.
-- Random variables to control dynamics, articulations, tempo, and meter.
+- Random variables to control appoggiaturas, dynamics, articulations, tempo, and meter.
 - 'Rhythmic Motif' feature that writes and develops rhythmic motifs.
 - Expanded choice of forms (need more variety than AABA).
 - 'counter.py' -> Writes a counter-melody to a given melody.